Supreme Court nominee Barrett says personal views will not affect her decisions on abortion, health care

 In response, Barrett said, “I expressed no view on whether that was a good idea” and said that the voting rights of felons were not at issue in the case.
 Barrett also said that her family owns a gun but that she could objectively rule on Second Amendment cases.

-At some moments, Barrett’s testimony was intertwined with revelations about her personal life, including a time when Barrett said she and her 17-year-old daughter, Vivian, wept together after viewing the video of George Floyd, the Minneapolis man whose death at the hands of a police officer sparked a nationwide uprising over racial justice.
+At some moments, Barrett’s testimony was intertwined with revelations about her personal life, including a time when Barrett said she and her 17-year-old daughter, Vivian, wept together after viewing the video of George Floyd, the Minneapolis man whose police killing sparked nationwide protests over racial injustice.

-Vivian is one of two children that Barrett and her husband, Jesse, adopted from Haiti.
+Vivian is one of two children whom Barrett and her husband, Jesse, adopted from Haiti.
 Up to that point, the Barrett children had “had the benefit of growing up in a cocoon where they had not experienced yet hatred or violence.”

 “I think it is an entirely uncontroversial and obvious statement, given as we talked about the George Floyd video, that racism persists in our country,” Barrett said.
 But she declined to wade further into the issue of systemic racism in society, saying that “giving broader statements or making broader diagnoses about the problem of racism is kind of beyond what I’m capable of doing as a judge.”

-Barrett said she also has tried to be on a “media blackout” since her nomination, but that she was aware of “caricatures” that have surfaced about her, her family and about her Catholic faith.
+Barrett said she also has tried to be on a “media blackout” since her nomination but that she was aware of “caricatures” that have surfaced about her, her family and her Catholic faith.

-The specter of the coronavirus pandemic was unavoidable, as two senators — Sen. Patrick J. Leahy (D-Vt.) and Kamala D. Harris (D-Calif.) — continued to appear remotely because of the virus.
-Two senators on the committee who were diagnosed with covid-19 earlier this month — Sens.
-Mike Lee (R-Utah) and Thom Tillis (R-N.C.) — have both disclosed letters from their doctors saying they are cleared to resume in-person activities.
+The specter of the coronavirus pandemic was unavoidable, as two senators — Harris and Sen. Patrick J. Leahy (D-Vt.) — continued to appear remotely.
+Two senators on the committee who were diagnosed with covid-19 this month — Mike Lee (R-Utah) and Thom Tillis (R-N.C.) — have both disclosed letters from their doctors saying they are cleared to resume in-person activities.

-Barrett got an unintended break from talking with a handful of senators including Sens.
-Ted Cruz (R-Texas) and Sheldon Whitehouse (D-R.I.), who used their time to deliver speeches on their own policy preferences rather than questioning the nominee.
+Barrett got an unintended break from talking with a handful of senators, including Ted Cruz (R-Tex.) and Sheldon Whitehouse (D-R.I.), who used their time to deliver speeches on their own policy preferences rather than questioning the nominee.